Making sense of solar panel specifications

 For example, JinkoSolar is a Chinese company that operates a factory in Jacksonville, Florida, where they make their 72-cell mono-PERC module.

-Mission Solar is one exception, which is a company that is headquartered and builds its modules in San Antonio, Texas.
-Another is the Tesla/Panasonic partnership, which is starting to manufacture its solar roof product in Buffalo, New York.
+Mission Solar is notable because it’s a company that is headquartered and builds its modules in San Antonio, Texas.
+Another is Tesla, which is starting to manufacture its solar roof product in Buffalo, New York.

 All about solar panel warranties

-Last but not least, you want to pay attention to the manufacturer’s warranty.
+As a consumer, one of the most important things to pay attention to is the manufacturer’s warranty.
 This is often specified in two parts: a warranty on materials and workmanship, and a warranty on power output.

 The other warranty covers the power output.
 Solar cells are exposed to high temperatures and UV light, and this causes the panel to slowly degrade over time.
 Panel quality has gotten better in recent years, and a panel manufactured today might lose only 0.5% of its original power output every year.